 Student Life has the authority to move a resident into a double room that is being occupied by only one person.
 First-year students are rarely allowed to occupy single rooms.
 First-year students will be consolidated into double rooms if at all possible.
 Any student who has been assigned to a double room as a single may be assigned a roommate at any time.
 Advance notice will be given to those students, when possible.

-- When the staff has reasonable cause to suspect violations of health or safety regulations or of university or residence hall policy.
+- A violation of health or safety regulations or of university or residence hall policy is suspected.

-- When the staff has reasonable cause to believe an emergency exists involving immediate danger to life, safety, health and/or property.
+- Possibility of an emergency exists involving immediate danger to life, safety, health and/or property.

-- When a disturbance exists in the room (i.e. continual alarm sounding, telephone ringing or loud stereo playing).
+- When a noise disturbance exists in the room.

-- When the staff has reasonable cause to suspect illegal use of drugs or alcohol or evidence of another crime or policy violation.
+- Illegal use of drugs or alcohol or evidence of another crime or policy violation is suspected.

-- When the staff has reasonable cause to think some act of vandalism has occurred or is occurring.
+- It is suspected that an act of vandalism has occurred or is occurring.

 - For periodic environmental checks (i.e. furniture inventory, engineering/cleanliness concerns).
-These will be conducted during fall, winter and spring breaks and at the discretion of the university.
+All efforts will be made to conduct these checks during fall, winter and spring breaks and at the discretion of the university.

 An unscheduled room inspection may happen at any time.
-Students should be aware that any items prohibited by law or residence hall policy may be confiscated.
-Disciplinary action will follow such instances.
+Students should be aware that any items prohibited by law or university policy may be confiscated and the incident will be referred to the Student Conduct process.

 If a student leaves belongings in their room after they move out of the residence halls, those items become property of the university and the student will be charged an improper check-out fee.